Opensea’s market value has now surpassed $13.3 billion following the new cash injection.

-OpenSea is a digital market based on the Wyvern Protocol, which comprises custom-built Ethereum smart contracts that are expressly created for buying and selling unique digital assets.
+OpenSea is a digital market based on the Wyvern Protocol, which is composed of custom-built Ethereum smart contracts that are expressly created for buying and selling unique digital assets.
 The marketplace was established in 2018.

-OpenSea said it was going to use the money to further develop its product, enhance customer service and security, invest in the wider NFT and Web3 communities, and hire more employees.
+OpenSea said it will use the money to further develop its product, enhance customer service and security, invest in the wider NFT and Web3 community, and hire more employees.